QingrunZhangLab/cLD/README.md

 Pymol 2.5.1: https://pymol.org/2/
 LigPlot+’s: https://www.ebi.ac.uk/thornton-srv/software/LigPlus/manual/manual.html

 ### Data source and quality control
 We use the software plink: plink="/path_to_plink/plink".
 The code is 'Data source and quality control.sh'

 ### Go and KEGG pathway analysis
 Using ‘clusterProfiler’ R package, the code is 'Go and KEGG pathway **'analysis.R'**

+### Find High cLD with no interactions reported
+**'HighcldInteractionFilter.py'** is to find the gene pairs with large cLD but no interaction reported in the given databases.
+The inputs are:
+  \-  thres of cld   # Define the high cLD
+  \-  thres of cMAF  # uesd to filter the gene pairs with a condition on the cMAF
+  \-  interaction file  # The combination of existing interaction databases
+  \-  cLD with Ensembl ID
+  \-  MAF of genes
+The output is:
+  \-  High cld gene pairs with no-interactions, could have other results if you change the codes.